Xena Awarded Dwarf Planet Status

 24 Aug 2006

 The ruling effectively settles a year-long controversy about whether the spherical body announced last year and informally named "Xena" would rise to planetary status.
-Though somewhat larger than Pluto, the body has been informally known as "Xena" since the formal announcement of its discovery on July 29, 2005 by Brown and his co-discoverers, Chad Trujillo of the Gemini Observatory and David Rabinowitz of Yale University.
+Somewhat larger than Pluto, the body has been informally known as Xena since the formal announcement of its discovery on July 29, 2005, by Brown and his co-discoverers, Chad Trujillo of the Gemini Observatory and David Rabinowitz of Yale University.
 Xena will now be known as the largest dwarf planet.

 "I'm of course disappointed that Xena will not be the tenth planet, but I definitely support the IAU in this difficult and courageous decision," said Brown.
 "It is scientifically the right thing to do, and is a great step forward in astronomy.